 Pedestrians can protect themselves further by being aware of whether they or motorists have the right-of-way.
 Massachusetts laws and regulations set forth the rights-of-way of pedestrians and motorists where traffic control signals are not present.
 Where a pedestrian is crossing at a crosswalk where no traffic control signals are in operation, Massachusetts law requires that motorists must yield to the pedestrian.
 Pedestrians crossing at a point in a road that does not have a crosswalk must yield to the right-of-way of motorists.
 Further, once they being to cross, pedestrians should continue to look in the direction of on-coming or turning traffic.
 Pedestrians should always face the on-coming traffic when walking or running in the road.

 The Pedestrian and Bicycle Information Center has additional information on pedestrian and bicycle safety.

 If You Or A Loved One Has Been Hurt In A Pedestrian Accident

-If you need assistance with a case involving personal injury or wrongful death as the result of a pedestrian accident, car accident, truck accident, or bicycle accident, please contact the Boston law firm Breakstone, White and Gluck.
+If you need assistance with a case involving personal injury or wrongful death as the result of a pedestrian accident, car accident or truck accident, please contact the Boston law firm Breakstone, White and Gluck.
 You can consult with an experienced pedestrian accident attorney by calling, toll free, 800 379 1244.